Event

 • 14 people have completed the event more than once; Paul Grealish (IRL) has run six North Pole Marathons (2004, 2012, 2014, 2015, 2016, 2018), the most completed by one person.

-• The oldest woman to complete the North Pole Marathon is Kenwynne Barber (GBR), who was 66 years old in 2006 when she ran the event.
+• The oldest woman to complete the North Pole Marathon is Susan Ragon (USA), who was 73 years old in 2024 when she ran the event.

 • The oldest man to complete the North Pole Marathon is Michel Ribet (FRA / USA), who was 78 years old in 2016 when he ran the event.